ga-wdi-remote/js-hw-angular-ui-router/readme.md

 ### State 3: Netflix Movie Poster

+- Clicking on the `Netflix` tab will render the Quotes partial.
+- Clicking on the `Gimme the Poster!` button will make an `$http` call to http://netflixroulette.net/.
+Check out [their API docs](http://netflixroulette.net/api/) to see how to query for a movie using a movie title.
+- When a response returns, show the movie title + poster image in the page underneath the search bar.
+Each time you query, a new response will render.
+- Once a poster is generated, a button `Save Me!` will also render on the page.
+- Clicking on the `Save Me!` button will save the movie title and movie poster url to your local database.
+(Check out the netflix Schema)
+- Clicking on the `<h3>See All my saved movies</h3>` will show a list of all our saved Netflix movies.
+- Each movie will also have a `<p>Delete Movie</p>`.
+When clicked, the quote is removed from the local database and removed from the page.
 - :dart: Commit often!

+### Reach Goals

+- Add a 4th state with a 3rd party API of your choice!

 ## Submitting Your Work

   When you're ready to submit your work,